-ALTOONA, Pa. — A new resource, called [email protected], gives students one place to access comprehensive resources, tools, and information around a range of topics within three pillars: succeed, thrive, matter.
+ALTOONA, Pa. — A new resource, called You@PSU, gives students one place to access comprehensive resources, tools, and information around a range of topics within three pillars: succeed, thrive, matter.
 The portal also offers valuable content related to COVID-19, such as working and learning remotely, managing fears and anxieties, and staying connected while physical distancing.

 Each of the platform’s three pillars offers informative articles alongside campus resources in several topic areas.
 Succeed focuses on academics, career success, leadership, and professional development.
 Thrive centers on physical, mental, and emotional well being with topics such as stress management, sleep, nutrition, sexuality, fitness, alcohol and substance use, and body image.
 Matter focuses on involvement and belonging, with topics such as volunteering, clubs, relationships, and making friends.